George Whitefield College: Programs

-GWC is registered with the South African Department of Higher Education and Training and is accredited by the Council on Higher Education to offer a series of certificate courses and degrees.
+GWC is registered with the South African Department of Higher Education and Training and is accredited by the Council on Higher Education to offer its certificate courses and degrees.

 Higher Certificate in Theology (HCertTheol) (1 year full-time) This Higher Certificate in Theology is registered under the South African Qualifications Authority ID 98789, NQF Level 5.
 The certificate offers the option of two tracks: The General Track and The Children’s Ministry Track.

 Bachelor of Theology Degree (BTh) (3 years full-time) This Bachelor of Theology degree is registered under the South African Qualifications Authority ID 61870, NQF Level 5-7.

 Bachelor of Theology Honours (BThHons) (1 year full-time) GWC’s Bachelor of Theology Honours degree is registered under the South African Qualifications Authority ID 97821, NQF Level 8.

 Master of Theology Degree (MTh) (2 years full-time) GWC’s Master of Theology degree is registered under the South African Qualifications Authority ID 101609, NQF Level 9.

 The college offers a selection of programmes in theology, with the core subjects being Doctrine, Biblical Languages, Church History and Biblical Theology.

 Evangelical Research Fellowship (abbrev ERF) The aim of the ERF is to provide a stimulating academic environment in the Reformed tradition for students who are enrolled in PhD studies at other universities, as well as for students who are enrolled in GWC’s Bachelor of Theology Honours and Masters programmes.

 Explore Correspondence Course The Explore Correspondence Course, also known as “Explore”, is an internally managed programme which, at any given time, has in the region of 100 enrolments in about 10 countries, including Madagascar and Thailand.
 Explore comprises an 8-module distance learning programme, designed so that each module can be systematically completed over three months, with the option to write an examination at the end of each module.
 A certificate of completion is provided to each student who completes the course.